stackdot/slush-stackdot/README.md

-# slush-stackdot-ui
+# Stackdot Slush Generator

-Slush generator for UI projects
+Slush generator for new projects, and modules for old projects